farrandi/dsci_572_sup_learn_II/lecture_5.md

   <img src="images/5_back1.png" width="600">

-  2. Do "backward pass" to calculate the gradients of the loss function with respect to the weights
+  2. Do "backward pass" to calculate the gradients of the loss function with respect to the weights.
+Below is an example of reverse-mode autmatic differentiation (backpropagation):

   <img src="images/5_back2.png" width="450">